raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 bonus action

-**Range:** 60 feet
+**Range:** 18.0m

 **Components:** V, S

 **Duration:** 1 minute

 You create a floating, spectral weapon within range that lasts for the duration or until you cast this spell again.
-When you cast the spell, you can make a melee spell attack against a creature within 5 feet of the weapon.
+When you cast the spell, you can make a melee spell attack against a creature within 1.5m of the weapon.
 On a hit, the target takes force damage equal to 1d8 + your spellcasting ability modifier.

-As a bonus action on your turn, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.
+As a bonus action on your turn, you can move the weapon up to 6.0m and repeat the attack against a creature within 1.5m of it.

 The weapon can take whatever form you choose.
 Clerics of deities who are associated with a particular weapon (as St. Cuthbert is known for his mace and Thor for his hammer) make this spell's effect resemble that weapon.